-peak frequency observed on 15 September at the offshore buoy X6 when narrowband swell arrived from Hurricane Floyd at large oblique angles ($150 < \theta_p < 160^\circ$, where θ_p is direction from, in nautical convention, and $\sigma{\theta,p} = 15^\circ$; see Fig. 5a).
-Swell from Hurricane Gert on 17-21 September was similar, except for the mean wave direction ($\theta_p = 120^\circ$) that was closer to normal incidence to the coastline.
+The mean direction and directional spread in the previous academic examples correspond to values at the peak frequency observed on 15 September at the offshore buoy X6 when narrow band swell arrived from hurricane Floyd at large oblique angles ($150 < \theta_p < 160^\circ$, where θ_p is direction from, in nautical convention, and $\sigma{\theta,p} = 15^\circ$, see figure 5a).
+Swell from Hurricane Gert on 17-21 September was similar except for the mean wave direction $(\theta_p = 120^\circ)$ that was closer to normal incidence to the coastline.

-Differences between observations at buoys X6 and 44014 (both located on the outer edge of the shelf) on 15 September suggest that errors may result from variations of the deep water wave field that are poorly represented in the model incident wave conditions, interpolated from the measured spectra at X6 and 44014, spectra from the latter being first "back refracted" to deep water.
-Additional uncertainty in the model predictions results from applying a uniform bottom-elevation spectrum in the Bragg scattering source term, based on limited high-resolution bathymetry data.
-Despite these uncertainties the predictions of $\sigma{\theta,p}$ obtained with the full-Lagrangian scheme including Bragg scattering agree well with the observations, indicating that the dominant physical processes are well represented in the model.
-A more detailed analysis of over 50 days of swell-dominated conditions is given by Ardhuin (2001) and Ardhuin et al. (2003a, b).
-A systematic underprediction of directional spread at nearshore sites is the likely result of other scattering processes not included in the present model, such as nonlinear wave-wave interactions (see Herterich and Hasselmann 1980; Herbers and Burton 1997; Zaslavskii and Polnikov 1998).
+Differences between observations at buoys X6 and 44014 (both located on the outer edge of the shelf) on 15 September suggests that errors may result from variations of the deep water wave field that are poorly represented in the model incident wave conditions, interpolated from the measured spectra at X6 and 44014, spectra from the latter being first 'back refracted' to deep water.
+Additional uncertainty in the model predictions result from applying a uniform bottom elevation spectrum in the Bragg scattering source term, based on limited high-resolution bathymetry data.
+Despite these uncertainties the predictions of $\sigma{\theta,p}$ obtained with the full Lagrangian scheme including Bragg scattering agree well with the observations, indicating that the dominant physical processes are well represented in the model.
+A more detailed analysis of over 50 days of swell-dominated conditions is given by Ardhuin (2001) and Ardhuin and others (2003a,b).
+A systematic underprediction of directional spread at nearshore sites is the likely result of other scattering processes not included in the present model, such as non-linear wave-wave interactions (see Herterich and Hasselmann, 1980; Herbers and Burton, 1997; Zaslavskii and Polnikov, 1998).

-Integrating the model with only the bottom friction for source term and the full ray advection scheme, the directional spread decreases dramatically across the shelf (Figs. 5b,c, diamonds), in particular for the large oblique incidence angles on 15 September.
-This directional narrowing is, however, weaker than on the alongshore uniform topography since refraction on the twodimensional shoals tends to increase directional spread.
-Using the multistep ray advection scheme with N = 1introduces numerical diffusion that occasionally doubles $\sigma{\theta,p}$ at X1 (cf. squares and diamonds in Fig. 5).
-At X4 (Figs. 5b,c) the numerical diffusion is less severe due to the shorter propagation distance.
-For the most oblique incident waves (15 September) the broadening of directional spectra due to numerical diffusion for N= 1 is larger than that predicted by wave-bottom Bragg scattering (triangles in Fig. 5).
-It suggests that this source term should be used with caution when combined with numerically diffusive advection schemes, such as piecewise ray methods (N = 1), or first-order finite-difference schemes.
+Integrating the model with only the bottom friction for source term and the full-ray advection scheme, the directional spread decreases dramatically across the shelf (figure 5b,c, diamonds), in particular for the large oblique incidence angles on 15 September.
+This directional narrowing is however weaker than on the alongshore uniform topography since refraction on the two-dimensional shoals tends to increase directional spread.
+Using the multistep ray advection scheme with N = 1 introduces numerical diffusion that occasionally doubles $\sigma{\theta,p}$ at X1 (compare squares and diamonds in figure 5).
+At X4 (figures 5b,c) the numerical diffusion is less severe due to the shorter propagation distance.
+For the most oblique incident waves (15 September) the broadening of directional spectra due to numerical diffusion for N = 1is larger than that predicted by wave-bottom Bragg scattering (triangles in figure 5).
+It suggests that this source term should be used with caution when combined with numerically diffusive advection schemes, such as piecewise ray methods (N = 1), or first-order finite difference schemes.
 However, earlier on September 14, as well as during the period 17-21 September, the physical Bragg scattering diffusion appears to be stronger than numerical diffusion, even for N = 1, suggesting that diffusive low-order numerical schemes may yield reasonable predictions for these more commonly observed broader wave spectra.

-4. Summary and conclusions
+4 Summary and conclusions